wolfeidau/zipstash/pkg/archive/README.md

 # archive

-This package contains the archive module which is used to create cache archives.
+This package contains the archive module which is used to create compressed archives.

 # inputs